From Everything that Changed: Budget 2021

 Finance Minister announced a reduction of 6.13% in the budget allocation for the Ministry of Education.
 A total budget of Rs 93,224 crore will be allocated for education, but there have been some major measures in the budget for new college graduates.

-- The setting up of the Higher Education Commission of India was announced in the last budget.
-This year Centre would implement it by introducing the legislation to set-up the Commission.
+1. The setting up of the Higher Education Commission of India was announced in the last budget.
+This year, the Centre would implement it by introducing the legislation to set up the Commission.

-- Central University to be set up in Leh to offer access to higher education in Ladakh.
+2. A Central University will be set up in Leh to offer access to higher education in Ladakh.

-- The government proposes a Rs 3,000 crore outlay for providing post-education apprenticeship, training of graduates and diploma holders in Engineering.
-They will amend the Apprenticeship Act to realign the existing scheme of the National Apprenticeship Training Scheme (NATS).
-This would create more apprenticeship opportunities for the youth.
+3. The government proposes a Rs 3,000 crore outlay for providing post-education apprenticeship and training for graduates and diploma holders in Engineering.
+They will amend the Apprenticeship Act to realign the existing National Apprenticeship Training Scheme (NATS), creating more apprenticeship opportunities for the youth.

-- An initiative for collaborative Training Inter Training Programme (TITP) with Japan is also underway.
-It is aimed at inculcating Japanese industrial and vocational skills, techniques, and knowledge among youth to upskill them for better roles.
+4. An initiative for collaborative Training Inter Training Programme (TITP) with Japan is also underway.
+It aims to inculcate Japanese industrial and vocational skills, techniques, and knowledge among youth to upskill them for better roles.

-- Under another initiative in collaboration with United Arab Emirates (UAE), skills and qualifications will be assessed and certified.
-It would also involve the deployment of a certified workforce across industries.
+5. Under another initiative in collaboration with the United Arab Emirates (UAE), skills and qualifications will be assessed and certified.
+It will also involve the deployment of a certified workforce across industries.